TruthFinder Review | A Deep Analysis of TruthFinder Report

 How to Cancel the Subscription?

-You can cancel your TruthFinder account online or via phone calls.
+You can cancel your TruthFinder account online or by phone.

 If you want to cancel it online, just visit your Membership Settings page within your Account section of the dashboard.
 Click on CANCEL SUBSCRIPTION.